HEXMAN-12/voting-system/README.md

 ## 🔧 Installation & Setup

-### Option 1: Quick Start (Recommended - Double Click)
+### Option 1: One-Click Setup (Recommended)

-**For immediate setup and launch:**
+**🚀 For immediate setup and launch:**
 1. **Double-click `quick-start.bat`**
-   - Automatically sets up everything
+   - Automatically creates virtual environment
+   - Installs all dependencies
+   - Starts the server in background
-   - Opens your web browser
+   - Opens your web browser automatically
-   - Takes you directly to the application

-**For manual control:**
+   - Perfect for end users

+**🔧 For development and monitoring:**
 1. **Double-click `run.bat`**
-   - Sets up the environment
+   - Complete setup with detailed console output
-   - Starts the server
+   - Starts the server with visible logs
-   - Keeps the console window open for monitoring
+   - Keeps console window open for debugging
+   - Better for development work

+**⚙️ For setup without running:**
+1. **Double-click `setup-only.bat`**
+   - Only sets up the environment and dependencies
+   - Doesn't start the server
+   - Good for initial setup or troubleshooting

+**📊 To check system status:**
+1. **Double-click `check-status.bat`**
+   - Shows environment status
+   - Checks if server is running
+   - Displays helpful information

-**To stop the server:**
+**🛑 To stop the server:**
 1. **Double-click `stop-server.bat`**
-   - Gracefully stops all related processes
+   - Safely stops all voting system processes
+   - Frees up port 5000
    - Cleans up the system

 ### Option 2: Manual Setup (Advanced Users)